Sector Corpus Christi

 SECTOR COMMANDER

-CAPT Gunning’s personal awards include three Coast Guard Meritorious Service Medals, the Coast Guard Commendation Medal, three Coast Guard Achievement Medals, the Commandant’s Letter of Commendation ribbon and several unit and team awards.
+CAPT Bertheau’s personal awards include Coast Guard Meritorious Service Medal (2), the Coast Guard Commendation Medal (4), Coast Guard Achievement Medal (2), the Commandant’s Letter of Commendation ribbon, Iraqi Campaign Medal, and several unit and team awards.

 SECTOR DEPUTY COMMANDER